Old maps and aerial photos

 This map is low on detail, but it shows clusters of houses around the villages of Hammersmith, Fulham, Parsons Green, and Walham Green (today Fulham Broadway).
 West London Cemetery (Brompton) is also shown.

 A Picturesque Tour of the River Thames in its Western Course; including particular descriptions of Richmond, Windsor, and Hampton Court ...
 Illustrated, etc, MURRAY, John Fisher.
-1842
+18421859 Post Office Directory

 This map shows Fulham Common Fields where Fulham Cemetery is today, and the market gardens north of Lillie Road (here still named Crown Lane).
 Fulham Palace Road is still named Hammersmith and Fulham Road.

-The area that will be occupied by the cemetery in a year's time is still completely blank.
+The area that will be occupied by the cemetery in a year's time is still completely blank and, according to records, used for growing lettuces.
 (It's unknown whether the paths and hatching depict actual farm fields and dirt tracks.)
 The map shows the surrounding cottages, and especially the Hammersmith area, in great detail and high resolution.

 Fulham Cemetery was established on 3 August 1865, and enlarged in 1874 and 1880. ⭐️ = Recommended